netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 An implementation must ensure at some level that no path change or probing occurs.

-This may be covered by the recommendation that a PAN layer should not automatically switch without explicit request by the QUIC(-MP) layer.
-See also {{recommendation-path-switching}}
+This is covered by the recommendation that a SCION implementation should not automatically switch without explicit request by the QUIC(-MP) layer, see {{recommendations}}.

-## Path Change Detection - Path Injection {#pathchange-injection}

-This is a security problem and is discussed in {{attack-path-injection}}.

-# Algorithm Considerations {#algcon}

-The availability of a PAN layer provides additional information that can be used by algorithms for congestion control, RTT estimation, MTU estimation, ... and others.
-It also requires additional algorithms, for example, for path selection.

-The additional information includes:
-- path metadata with route information, including MTU and hardware limits on bandwidth and latency.
-- comparability of multiple paths which gives knowledge about shared links/routers between paths.
+THere may be implicit path switching to an identical new path due to refreshing expired paths, however, this can be safely ignored.

-## MTU Detection
+## MTU Detection {#mtu-con}

+In SCION, when an endpoint requests a network path, it will be provided with MTU information for every hop on a path, see also {{mtu}}
+and {{Section 4.4 of SCION-CP}}.

+However, in SCION, paths are typically only requested by client endpoints, not by server endpoints.

+There are several ways for a server to determine the MTU.
+If a server wants to know the MTU, it may
+- Try to determine the MTU from incoming packets.
-MPU detection algorithm can be removed/replaced with metadata query See Path MTU Discovery in {{Section 14.3 of QUIC-TRANSPORT}} and
+- Use an algorithm to determine the MTU, see Path MTU Discovery in
-{{Section 5.8 of QUIC-MP}}.
+  {{Section 14.3 of QUIC-TRANSPORT}} and {{Section 5.8 of QUIC-MP}}.
+- Try to look up the path to the client endpoint that is identical to the incoming path.
+This is not recommended because it requires time and effort on the server side, and there is no guarantee that the incoming path is available in the local AS.

+Also, note that the MTU information is authenticated but not verified, it may be incorrect due to misconfiguration or malicious ASes.

-## Congestion Control
+## Congestion Control {#concon}

+Following {{Section 5.1 of QUIC-MP}}, CC algorithm should be reset when the 4-tuple of a QUIC-path changes.
+With SCION, 4-tuples are not sufficient to identify paths, see {{path-identity}}.
+To avoid missing a path change, SCION implementation should never change a network path unless instructed otherwise by the QUIC-MP implementation, see {{recommendations}}.
+If this is not followed, a network path change may go unnoticed in case a SCION implementation changes a path that happens to have the same IP/port for both endpoints.

-Congestion control (CC) algorithms can benefit from exact knowledge of a path:
+Congestion control (CC) algorithms can also benefit from exact knowledge of a path:

 - When using multiple paths, a CC algorithm can access information as to if and where the paths overlap and some of the properties of the overlapping sections.

-- If implemented by the QUIC-MP library, a CC algorithm can be notified of every path change, allowing it to reset only when necessary.
+- CC algorithms should be notified of every path change, allowing them to reset only when necessary.
+A reset may not be unnecessary if the network path remains the same and only the IP or port of an endpoint changes.
+This can make sense if any congestion is assumed to be on the network path rather than behind the remote IP/port.
-  Without a PAN layer, a CC algorithm has to rely on 4-tuple changes to trigger a reset, with the drawback that changes may go unnoticed (in case of path change without 4-tuple change) or that a reset may be unnecessary (in case only the NAT mapping changed while leaving the rest of the route intact).

 See also {{Section 5.3 of QUIC-MP}}.

-General recommendations for congestion control are defined in Congestion Control Principles {{CC-PRINCIPLES}}.
-Congestion control for QUIC is discussed in
-QUIC Loss Detection and Congestion Control {{QUIC-RECOVERY}}.
-More generally, congestion control for UDP is discussed in the UDP Usage Guidelines {{UDP-GUIDELINES}}.
-UDP MTU discovery is further developed in {{MTU-DISCOVERY}}.

-### Coupled Congestion Control {#concon}
+### Coupled Congestion Control

-Multipath congestion control is also discussed for TCP in
-{{CC-MULTIPATH-TCP}}.
-They state that:
+{{Section 5.3 of QUIC-MP}} mentions coupled congestion control algorithms, such as {{CC-MULTIPATH-TCP}}. {{CC-MULTIPATH-TCP}} states that:

 > "One of the prominent
    problems is that running existing algorithms such as standard TCP